cds-snc/digital-canada-ca/content/en/join-our-team/positions/senior-service-designer.md

 [Assessment accommodation](https://www.canada.ca/en/public-service-commission/services/assessment-accommodation-page.html)

 *Out of an abundance of caution, all interviews will be conducted via video or teleconference for the foreseeable future.

+**A pool of qualified persons resulting from this process MAY be created and MAY be used to fill similar position with linguistic profiles (english essential, bilingual imperative BBB/BBB, bilingual imperative CBC/CBC, as well as tenures (indeterminate, deployment, acting, assignment, secondment, specified period) which may vary according to the position being staffed.